Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT

-Leveraging the above-learned trend prototypes and symptom prototypes, our model can interpret the prediction of depression for every patient.
+Leveraging the above-learned trend prototypes and symptom prototypes, our model can interpret the detection of depression for every patient.
 We randomly select two patients (one depressed and one non-depressed) and showcase TempPNet's interpretation for them.
-Figure \ref{fig:interpret-depression} shows the interpretation of the depressed patient, and Figure \ref{fig:interpret-nondepression} shows the interpretation of the non-depressed patient.
+Figure \ref{fig:interpret-nhanes} shows the interpretations of the depressed and non-depressed patients.
 For simplicity, we only show the trend prototype with the highest existing strength and the corresponding symptom prototype with the highest existing strength in these examples.
-For the symptom prototype, we also compute the gait features using the GaitPy package\footnote{\url{https://pypi.org/project/gaitpy/}} to explain the encoded information from the visualization.
+For the symptom prototype, we also compute a few exemplar gait patterns using GaitPy \citep{pypi_2024_Gaitpy} to explain the encoded information from the visualization.
 The arrows after the gait patterns denote whether a pattern is higher or lower than an average human.
 They do not imply any trend information (neither go up nor go down).